Insight from patients with breathing issue

 Breathe and Tap

-We record patients’ breathing actions by their affordances.
-They tap on their screen and hold while they start taking action, then they release their thumb once they finish the action.
-Once they get used to the mechanism, this direct mapping help them to collect their breathing data and present it on the screen.
+We record patients’ breathing actions using the mobile device’s affordances.
+They tap and hold the screen to start an action, then release their thumb once it’s complete.
+Once they become familiar with the mechanism, this direct mapping allows them to easily collect and view their breathing data on the screen.

 image